Bizzi

 The data transformation needs to follow a step-by-step process and requires a long enough time to prepare the relevant content.
 Therefore, businesses should take advantage of experts on International Accounting Standards (IFRS) for advice and support to implement this content in the most accurate and effective way.
 Hiring an expert helps ensure your business gets it right and productive from the very first step in the transition.

-4.3.2.
 Improve understanding of International Accounting Standards (IFRS) and finance for relevant personnel

 In order to improve the understanding of International Accounting Standards (IFRS) and finance for relevant personnel, it is necessary to conduct training not only for the accounting department staff but also for the Board of Directors and the Board of Directors. key management staff.
 This ensures they have good coordination with the accounting department when required to provide or explain information and data related to IFRS.
 Businesses need to motivate employees to take courses on International Accounting Standards (IFRS) and how to apply it in practice.

-This helps provide them with the knowledge and skills they need to effectively apply IFRS in their day-to-day work.
-The training ensures that all relevant personnel have the same understanding of IFRS, thereby facilitating the application of this standard and ensuring consistency and accuracy in handling financial information. .
-From attending the training, employees can master the IFRS principles and regulations, as well as learn how to apply them to real business situations.
-This will help improve working efficiency, ensure consensus and reliability in financial information, and increase the value of the business in the international market.
+This helps provide them with the knowledge and skills needed to effectively apply IFRS in their day-to-day work.
+Training ensures that relevant personnel have the same understanding of IFRS, thereby facilitating the application of the standard and ensuring consistency and accuracy in the processing of financial information.

-4.3.3.
 Need to reorganize and upgrade the accounting information system

 To convert and prepare Financial Statements (Financial Statements) according to International Accounting Standards (IFRS), enterprises need to reorganize and upgrade their accounting information systems.
 The preparation of financial statements under IFRS has many differences in recognition, measurement, presentation and disclosure compared with current standards.
 Therefore, enterprises need to review and make changes (if necessary) to the following contents of the accounting information system to ensure the suitability and stability when officially applying IFRS: